-Georgia declared she would be an artist when she was 12.
+Georgia declared she would be an artist when she got older.
 She worked hard and before she knew it she was exhibiting her work and changing how people thought about art.

 Title: Georgia O'Keeffe

 Author: Maria Isabel Sanchez Vegara

 This is the story of Georgia O'Keeffe beginning when she was a child and first got interested in drawing, to when she declared she would become an artist at 12, to actually becoming an artist.